Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Where Private Internet Access came a bit short was bypassing IP-based geo-restrictions.
 It’s simply not as reliable for unblocking streaming apps, especially Netflix.

-On the plus side, PIA’s UK London-Streaming server never failed to unblock BBC iPlayer from overseas, which not every VPN can do with this level of consistency.
+At least, PIA’s UK London-Streaming server never failed to unblock BBC iPlayer from overseas, which not every VPN can do with this level of consistency.

 Proton VPN is our top-rated free VPN for iPhone, and we’ve ranked it higher than other free VPNs because it has no data usage limits, so you can leave it on all the time.